HongleiXie/hongleixie.github.io/_posts/2014-12-13-code-snippet.markdown

 > [1] "0x103100060" "1"
 ```
 ----------
-Test Python code:
-Two ways to format strings in Python.
+There are generally two ways to format strings in Python.
+Check them out there!

 **Use Format**
 {% highlight python %}
 my_name = 'Michael';
 print ("Hello, my name is {name}".format(name=my_name));